 RECORD KEEPING/GETTING PAID

 1. You must submit your Referee Worksheet on the website before 8:00 p.m. on the day you reffed or risk not getting paid for those games.
 You should print a copy for your records in case there is a discrepancy regarding your pay at the end of the season.
-I will keep track of your submitted Referee Worksheets and send you a check a few weeks after the season for all the games you refereed this season.
+I will keep track of your submitted Referee Worksheets and send you a check a few weeks after the season is over for all the games you refereed this season.

 2. You will not be paid for games that you are not scheduled to ref.